What is rolling admission?

 1. Earn admission early

 A benefit of rolling admission is that you can hear back about your application earlier than most regular admission schools.
 Rolling admission typically lets you know about your application four to six weeks after you submit it.
-This can add a level of confidence to the admissions process—and could be a help as you negotiate scholarships and financial aid later on.
+This can add a level of confidence to the admissions process—and could be a help as you negotiate scholarships and financial aid with your top college choices later on.

 Compared to early action or early decision, rolling admissions can be a great, non-binding option to hear back from colleges early.
 As you apply to multiple colleges, start with your applications for rolling admissions schools.
-That way you can get a college decision from those choices as soon as possible.
+You’ll get a college decision from those choices sooner.

 2. Earn scholarships and financial aid early

-At some rolling admission schools, you can also get accepted for scholarships that you might not be eligible for once more students have applied.
+At some rolling admission schools, you can also get accepted for scholarships that you might not be eligible for once more students apply.
 For example, let’s say a certain scholarship is typically offered to students who have a 32 or higher on the ACT.
-But if you have a 31 and apply early (with a rolling admission policy) you might still receive the award because at that time they don’t know how many eligible students will apply.
+But if you have a 31 and apply early (if that college has a rolling admission policy) you might still receive the award because at that time they don’t know how many eligible students will apply.

 3. Apply after other deadlines